top of page

 Game heads

-AWARDS: A maximum of one first, second, and third place ribbon will be awarded in each Collective Artist
+AWARDS: A maximum of one first, second, and third place ribbon will be awarded to each Collective Artist

 Category based upon the highest numerical score in each category.
 The Judge’s Best of Show, Collective Artist

-Award winner will be selected by the judges collectively from among the first place ribbon winners in each
+The judges will select award winners from among the first-place ribbon winners in each

 category based on the overall merit of the eligible entries.